 '''

 event provide1, provide2;

 automaton producer:

 disc int nr = 0;

 location:

 initial:

 edge provide1, provide2 do nr := nr + 1;

 end

 automaton consumer1:

-disc int nr = -1;
+disc list int nrs;

 location:

 initial:

-edge provide1 do nr := producer.nr;
+edge provide1 do nrs := nrs + [producer.nr];

 end

 automaton consumer2:

-disc int nr = -1;
+disc list int nrs;

 location:

 initial:

-edge provide2 do nr := producer.nr;
+edge provide2 do nrs := nrs + [producer.nr];

 end

 '''

 The producer keeps track of the identification number (variable nr) of the current product, and provides products to either the first consumer (event provide1) or the second consumer (provide2).
-Both consumers have an identification number of their current product as well (variable nr in the consumer automata).
-Initially, the consumers don't have a product, as indicated by value -1.
+Both consumers have a list of their products (variable nrs in the consumer automata).
+Initially, the consumers don't have a product, and the list is empty.
 When a consumer gets a new product, it looks up the identification number of the product at the producer, and stores it locally.
 The producer then moves on to the next product, by increasing its current identification number.